-The strategies aren’t complicated.
-So anyone can apply them.
+The strategies aren’t complicated, anyone can apply them.
+So, let’s get started.

 How to reduce wind noise when recording outside

-It’s always better to make sure you get rid of wind noise when you’re recording than have to do it on your computer.
-So I use these five strategies I use when recording videos outside on a windy day.
+It’s always better to make sure you get rid of wind noise when you’re recording than do it in post-production on your computer.
+So, I use these five strategies I use when recording videos outside on a windy day.

 - Choose the right microphone for the conditions.